I first applied this zippy glaze to Cornish hens on the rotisserie, but it will boost the

 deliciousness factor of any kind of barbecued or roast chicken, or simply wings.
 I discovered the recipe in the booklet that came with my Napoleon barbecue, then tweaked it.
 The glaze is perfectly balanced between sweet and sour, buttery and tart.

 2 tbsp (30 mL) unsalted butter

 1 clove garlic, pressed or minced

-Melt butter in small pan on medium heat.
-Remove pan from element and stir in garlic for 30 seconds.
-Stir in honey, vinegar, mustard and pepper.
+In small pan, melt butter on medium heat.
+Remove from heat.
+Stir in garlic 30 seconds.
+Add honey, vinegar, mustard and pepper.
+Stir to combine.

 - This makes enough glaze for 1 chicken or 3 to 4 Cornish hens.

 - Brush glaze on meat near the end of the cooking time, as it will otherwise scorch.

 TESTED IN IMPERIAL